adobe/aepsdk-edgebridge-ios/Documentation/tutorials/edge-bridge-tutorial.md

 </p></details>

-### 3. Update Tutorial App Code to Enable EdgeBridge functionality
+### 3. Update tutorial app code to remove Analytics
 There are two files we need to update to enable the EdgeBridge extension.
 1. Click the dropdown chevron next to `EdgeBridgeTutorialApp` in the left-side navigation panel.
 2. Click the dropdown chevron next to the `EdgeBridgeTutorialApp` folder.